 You can go there early

-Your baby is still too young to be able to play much, but he may very well enjoy seeing other kids playing, as well as just checking out the new surroundings.
+Your baby is still too young to be able to play much, but he or she may very well enjoy seeing other kids playing, as well as just checking out the new surroundings.

 A lot of other kids (and parents) is also much more fun that sitting in an empty playground with your baby.